q8888620002/MIMIC_sql/README.md

 The organization is as follows:

-covid19_related contains SQL queries that extract ventilatior information, medication, hourly laboratory values, and etc.
+*Covid19_related contains SQL queries that extract ventilatior information, medication, hourly laboratory values, and etc.
+** MIMIC-III is a publicly accessible critical care database.
+Though MIMIC-III does not contain information on patients with COVID-19, its highly accessible nature makes it useful for prototyping.

-hemodilution_sql contains SQL queries related to HST 953 projects - predicting hemoglobin level after fluid resuscitation
+*Hemodilution_sql contains SQL queries related to HST 953 projects - predicting hemoglobin level after fluid resuscitation

+*TODOS: Converting covid19_related to mimic-iv version